krystallopez/KL-portfolio/Module Projects/TheSpoonful.md

 ## :memo: Situation

-The Spoonful Blog is a fullstack application created for Module 2 - Deployment, week 5 of the Multiverse Curriculum.
-The main concept of the Spoonful Blog is to create a fullstack web application that demonstrates profiency in frontend techologies such as React, backend technologies like Express, and successfully deploying an application using GitHub Actions.
+The Spoonful Blog is a full-stack application created for Module 2 - Deployment, week 5 of the Multiverse Curriculum.
+The main concept of the Spoonful Blog is to create a full-stack web application that demonstrates proficiency in frontend technologies such as React, and backend technologies like Express and successfully deploying an application using GitHub Actions.

 ## :pushpin: Task

 <li>There are multiple core parts to this project, specifically the backend architecture and deployment architecture.
-The backend architecture is housed in the <code>server</code> folder and the CI/CD for deployment are housed in the <code>.github/workflows</code> folder.
-The frontend, a wonderful addition to project is housed in the <code> public </code> folder. </li>
+The backend architecture is housed in the <code>server</code> folder and the CI/CD for deployment is housed in the <code>.github/workflows</code> folder.
+The front end, a wonderful addition to the project is housed in the <code> public </code> folder. </li>

 <br>
 <p align="center" >
 <img  width=600 src="Project Visuals/spoonful_app/spoonful-home page .png" alt="animated"/>
 </p>

-<li> The design for this project was mainly focused on user readibility and executing CI/CD properly.
-We wanted to make sure that our backend architecture fell in line with the vision that we had for the frontend as well.
+<li> The design for this project was mainly focused on user readability and executing CI/CD properly.
+We wanted to make sure that our backend architecture fell in line with the vision that we had for the front end as well.
 My team and I held weekly meetings where we had planning sessions and delegated each task necessary to complete the project.</li>

 <br>
 <p align="center" >